mrsilver76/tunelift/README.md

   Exports playlists with the `.m3u8` extension instead of `.m3u`.

 > [!NOTE]
 > **Playlist files are always encoded in UTF-8.** This ensures broad compatibility with file paths and file names that contain non-ASCII characters (eg. accented letters, umlauts or non-Latin symbols).
-The `-8` flag simply changes the extension to `.m3u8`.
+The `--append-8` flag simply changes the extension to `.m3u8`.

 - **`-ne`, `--not-extended`**
-  Outputs basic `.m3u` files without extended metadata (like track duration or title comments).
+  Outputs basic `.m3u` files without extended metadata (track duration or title).
 This is useful when trying to use the playlists with simpler or legacy media players.

 - **`-l`, `--linux`**
   Converts Windows-style paths (backslashes) to Linux-style (forward slashes) and uses LF line endings.
-This is useful when exporting playlist files that will be used on Linux based machines - such as NAS, media servers or embedded systems.
+This is useful when exporting playlist files that will be used on Linux based machines - such as NASes, media servers or embedded systems.

 > [!TIP]
 > If you plan to use `--linux` then you may need to manipulate the path so that it correctly points to the songs.
-See "Path Rewiring" below.
+See [Path Rewriting](#-path-rewriting).

 ### 🔀 Path Rewriting

 - **`-f <text>`, `--find <text>`**
   Searches for a specific substring in each file path.
 This is intended for use with `--replace` to modify paths for different devices or OSes.
-Searches are case-insensitive.
+Searches are case-insensitive and you can only find one substring.

 > [!IMPORTANT]
 > When also using `--linux`, backslashes in the path will be replaced with forward slashes **before the search and replace is performed**.
 As a result, searches containing `/` will always fail unless they are manually replaced with `\`.